KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/features.md

 #### Multi-Tenancy by using the network visibility

 As a CustomerAdmin it is possible to govern the user of their group(company).
-Sometimes, you as the KOLIBRI Cloud customer have your own customers who should only see their devices/data.
+Sometimes, you as the PressureSuite Cloud customer have your own customers who should only see their devices/data.
 In the past, it was necessary to create a new group and a new customerAdministrator account and assign each devices and your customers to a group.
 For this multiple login and logout were needed.
 Now, it is possible to have multiple customers and split the devices between them.
 Each customer can only see the devices that are assigned to him/her.
 This is done by using the network visibility which is a setting in the 'Administrator Settings' under 'Govern User':
 ![Network Visibility](../../img/multitenancy-hide-networks.png)